danilop/multimodal-chat/README.md

    "Search for recent research papers on deep learning in natural language processing."

 8. **Conversation Generation**:
-   "Create a conversation between three experts discussing how to setup multimodal RAG."
+   "Create a conversation between three experts discussing how to set up multimodal RAG."

 9. **File Management**:
    "Save a summary of our discussion about climate change to a file named 'climate_change_summary.txt'."